Robinyo/big-top/README.md

 ## Build Management

-### Environment Variables
+### Aliases and Environment-specific Variables

-I followed these steps to add support for environment variables.
+I followed these steps to add support for aliases and environment-specific variables.

 Updated `compilerOptions` in `tsconfig.json`:
 ```json